matteoquesada/UnoAlpha/README.md

 ## Important Note
 **This project MUST BE COMPILED WITH THE WINDOWS LOCAL DEBUGGER.** Ensure you have the necessary setup and configurations in place before attempting to build and run the project.

-Game rules (as throwing multiple same-colored cards) are not developed for style purposes.
+# Game rules (as throwing multiple same-colored cards) are not developed for style purposes.

+# Max 18 cards per player deck.

+# PVE not finished yet.

 ![MAIN MENU](https://i.imgur.com/1JUNFYF.png)